|Manet, The Repose, 1870, Rhode Island School of Design. Berthe Morisot is at rest,

 |Manet, Berthe Morisot with Fan, 1872|

-It appears that Berthe’s mother was her chaperone whenever she went to Manet’s studio, as befitted her social class.
+According to some sources, Berthe’s mother was her chaperone whenever she went to Manet’s studio, as befitted her social class.
+Who really knows?
 Manet wife was Suzanne Leenhoff, a Dutch piano teacher his father had hired years earlier to teach the Manet brothers.
 He married her shortly after his father died, perhaps out of obligation to protect the reputation of his father, a judge.
-It’s likely that the older Manet was the father of a mysterious son she brought into the marriage, Léon Leenhoff, another favorite model of Manet’s.
-Léon always referred to Manet as his godfather, but was probably a half-brother.
+Many sources staty that the older Manet was the father of a mysterious son she brought into the marriage, Léon Leenhoff, another favorite model of Manet’s.
+Léon always referred to Manet as his godfather, but may have been a half-brother.
 Manet’s marriage was not an easy love and he had other liaisons.
 However, he was always protective of his family name and loyal to this immediate family, although no children were born in the union.
 In his will, it was made clear the inheritance would pass from Suzanne to Léon.
-(Some writers believe Manet was the father, but if that were true, social conditions would not force him to cover that the boy was born out of wedlock.)
+(Some writers believe Manet was the father.
+If that were true, would he be forced to cover up that the boy was born out of wedlock?
+No.)

 |Manet, Berthe Morisot with Violets, 1872|